| Download the amazing global Makindo app: ✅ Means NICE/National Guidelines 2026 compliant Android | Apple | |

 Related Subjects: |Calcium Physiology |Magnesium Physiology |Calcitonin |Hypocalcaemia |Hypercalcaemia |Hypomagnesaemia |Hypermagnesaemia |Primary Hyperparathyroidism |Familial hypocalciuric hypercalcaemia (FHH) |Sarcoidosis

-โ ๏ธ Hypomagnesaemia: May occur in refeeding syndrome and is a recognised complication of prolonged PPI therapy.
-Magnesium is vital for PTH release, potassium balance, and cardiac stability โ deficiency can cause seizures, arrhythmias, and refractory hypocalcaemia or hypokalaemia.
+⚠️ Hypomagnesaemia: Often occurs in refeeding syndrome or with long-term PPI use.
+Magnesium is essential for PTH release, potassium balance, and cardiac stability.
+Deficiency may cause seizures, arrhythmias, refractory hypocalcaemia/hypokalaemia.

 | Cause | Clinical Features | Investigations | Management |